-Significant areas requiring the use of estimates and assumptions relate to the review of asset carrying values and determination of impairment charges relating to non-current assets, valuation of share-based expense, provision for closure and reclamation, and classification and measurement of liabilities under the Early Deposit Precious Metals Agreement (note 7), among others.
+Significant areas requiring the use of estimates and assumptions relate to the review of asset carrying values and determination of impairment charges relating to non-current assets, valuation of share-based expense (Note 9(b)), provision for closure and reclamation, and classification and measurement of liabilities under Early Deposit Precious Metals Agreement (Note 8), among others.
 Actual results could differ from those estimates.
 Key estimates made by management with respect to the areas noted previously have been disclosed in the notes to these consolidated financial statements as appropriate.